 Did you just finish your first draft or your third?
 Congratulations!
-You may have a fantastic idea, but it's all about the execution.
+You may have a fantastic idea, but screenwriting is all about the execution.
 Hollywood is a town where you get one shot to make the right impression and where readers will stop reading after the first typo or format issue.
 Your talent is as important as your attitude and work ethic and it takes all three to standout in a very competitive marketplace.
 When you consider approximately 30,000 - 40,000 scripts/treatments/pitches/loglines and books are registered with the Writers Guild yearly and only 4,899 WGAw screenwriters reported any income last year, you have to be writing at a professional level to beat the incredible odds.
 The only real competition should be with yourself to become a better screenwriter, but if you have any doubts about your screenplay, now is the perfect time to receive professional consultation before you unleash your magnum opus upon Hollywood.

-I'm a working screenwriter/script consultant with over fifteen years of professional experience and credits in television movies and independent features.
-I've been blessed to work and collaborate with Academy Award® winning producers, veteran directors, and Academy Award®, Emmy® and Golden Globe® nominated actors on my eight produced films and nearly a dozen screenwriting assignments.
-Many of these directors and producers have become my friends and mentors and in this spirit of giving back, I offer professional analysis of your feature or TV pilot script to help push it to the next level.
+I'm a working screenwriter/script consultant with twenty years of professional experience and credits in television movies and independent features.
+I've been blessed to work and collaborate with Academy Award® winning producers, veteran directors, and Academy Award®, Emmy® and Golden Globe® nominated actors on my eight produced films and fourteen screenwriting assignments.
+Many of these Hollywood veterans have become my friends and mentors and in this spirit of giving back, I offer professional analysis of your feature screenplay or TV pilot to help push it to the next level.

 PRICING FOR CONSULTATION PACKAGES: